divaibhav/javaprojects/Interactive-Calculator.md

 ### Objective
 The main objective is to create a user-friendly calculator that allows users to select from a variety of mathematical operations via a menu, input the required values, and receive accurate results.

-The calculator should also provide options to clear inputs, and exit the application.
+The calculator should also provide option to exit the application.

 ### Menu Options
 ```